sachithariyathilaka/udana-entertainment/README.md

 # Udana Entertainment
-This is a website for online ordering bounces.
+This is a website for online ordering bounces

 # Technologies
 HTML, CSS, JS & PHP